jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 	    <img src= "Images/01_token.JPG">
 	</p>

-2. Next, initialize the map and set its view with specified coordinates and a zoom level.
+2. Next in the `script`, we initialize the map and set its view with specified coordinates and a zoom level.

       In the code block below, you will need to replace:
-      1. the style URL, using 'mapbox://styles/mapbox/streets-v11' or check out the map [API](https://docs.mapbox.com/mapbox-gl-js/api/#map) to see more style options
+      1. the style URL, using 'mapbox://styles/mapbox/streets-v11' or check out the map [API](https://docs.mapbox.com/mapbox-gl-js/api/map/#map) and location `options.style` to see more style options
       2. the coordinates for the starting position.
 Use Portland, Oregon: [-122.6788, 45.5212]

       ```javascript